 Venice is the capital of Italy which is built on more than 100 small islands in a lagoon in the Adriatic Sea.
 This city has no roads, it just has canals which includes the Grand Canal thoroughfare, therefore lined with Renaissance and Gothic palaces.
 From The St. Mark’s Basilica, which is tiled with Byzantine mosaics, and the Campanile bell tower we can see the beautiful red roofs throughout the city.
-And just like that, there are many cities in Italy where you can spend your with family!!
+There are many things to do in Venice that make your trip memorable.
+And just like that, there are many places where you can spend your with your family!!

 Today, Venice is an important economic center and is one of the famous tourist cities in the world.
 A number of places like St. Marks’s Basilica and the Grand Canal draw millions of visitors to this area of islands like those Caribbean islands!!

 The best things to do in Venice and the places to visit in Venice are as follows:-

 St. Mark’s Basilica